cydia2-online/iOS-17.5-Jailbreak/README.md

 [Install Tijong Xūnǐ 🔽](https://tijong.com/download/)

 TiJong Xūnǐ is a Chinese virtual jailbreak solution for the latest iOS versions, including iOS 17.5 and 17.5.1.
-It also supports all iOS versions from 17 to 17.4.1.
+It also stands out as a best [iOS 17.4.1 jailbreak](https://cydia2.com/cydia-17-4/) solution too.

 #### Key Features